Skip to main content

 info

-In our case, we only have one device, but you can add more if you have additional devices.
+In the following example, we have only one device, but you can add more if you have additional devices.

 Add a device to the fleet